 James W. Lampkin, IIPrincipal | Medical Devices and Drugs

-James Lampkin was born in Montgomery, Alabama in 1961.
+James Lampkin was born in Montgomery, Ala., in 1961.
 He graduated from Sidney Lanier High School in 1979.
 He attended the University of Alabama from 1979 through 1980 and transferred to East Tennessee State University, where he received his bachelor’s degree (political science) in 1985.
-James attended law school at Cumberland School of Law in Birmingham, Alabama, where he was on the Cumberland Law Reveiw and graduated, with honors, in 1989.
+James attended law school at Samford University's Cumberland School of Law in Birmingham, Ala., where he was on the Cumberland Law Reveiw and graduated with honors in 1989.
 He was admitted to the Georgia and Alabama State Bars in 1989.
 He was admitted to the Florida and Mississippi State Bars in 1997.

 Upon graduation from law school, James moved to the Mobile/Baldwin County area where he began his legal career as a law clerk for The Honorable T. Virgil Pittman, United States District Judge for the Southern District of Alabama.
 In 1991, James entered private practice with a civil defense firm in Mobile.
 He continued his practice as a civil defense lawyer from 1991 until 2011.
 During this period of time, James was a speaker at numerous legal seminars, including industry seminars, and authored numerous legal articles involving a variety of issues related to his practice and service to clients.
 He also served in several capacities, including as an instructor in deposition and trial training programs for younger lawyers.